 Approximately 6.1 million Americans cannot vote due to felony disenfranchisement.
 2.2 million people are in prison and jail.
 Nearly 469,545 people were incarcerated in 2015 for drug offenses.
 Even when crime rates have declined in the country, the number of individuals sentenced for property and violent crimes continues to increase.

 2) misdemeanors and

 Of these, felonies are the most serious.
-The types of crime that are usually considered to be a felony include arson, burglary, aggravated assault, drug related crimes, domestic violence, DUI, manslaughter, rape, murder, fraud, theft, robbery, and vandalism.
+The types of crime that are usually considered to be a felony include arson, burglary, aggravated assault, drug-related crimes, domestic violence, DUI, manslaughter, rape, murder, fraud, theft, robbery, and vandalism.
 Anyone convicted of a felony is described as a felon.

 The length of punishment varies according to the type of felony.
 However, both the Federal Government and most States classify felonies as crimes that carry incarceration for a minimum of 12 months.
-For felonies like murder, the punishment may be a death penalty.
+For felonies like murder, the punishment may be the death penalty.

-In general felonies are divided into two broad categories – crimes against property and crimes against people.
+In general, felonies are divided into two broad categories – crimes against property and crimes against people.

 Felony Charge for Crimes Against People

 Assault is one of the most common types of felonies.
 It is an unlawful attempt to incite or direct violence at another person with the intent of hurting them.
 An assault is an act that is mainly intended to scare or harm another person.
 An open threat of harm combined with the perceived ability to carry out the threat can be considered an assault even if the victim is not injured.
 An assault can quickly turn into a felony when the offender tries to cause harm to another person or uses a deadly weapon to carry out the assault.

 Criminal battery is said to have occurred when one uses force against the victim that can result in unlawful contact or harm.
 Unlike assault, in a criminal battery, contact with the victim is not required.